agence-appy/fcm-tutorial/README.md

 # FCM V1 LARAVEL TUTORIAL

+Hello world 😎,

+If you work in web development, one day you will need to send push notifications.
+Push Notifications are usefull in so many cases.
+With them, you can target the right customers or users, increase user retention, boost conversion rates and increase app engagement.

+I essentially work with Laravel.
+In most of projects, clients needs to send push notifications to users.
+To stay up to date, I use the new [FCM Http V1 API](https://firebase.google.com/docs/cloud-messaging/migrate-v1).
+The first time I want to implement it in Laravel, it wasn't really fun.
+I had to search in so many websites to achieve what I needed.
+I haven't found any Laravel package with easy install and usage, so I decided to create one.

+In this package, you will need to configure one time your Firebase project and your Laravel application.

+**After that, you w'll be able to send notifications in only 2 lines.**

 This tutorial will teach you step by step how to implement FCM V1 in your Laravel project.
+We w'll see how to configure Firebase project and Laravel App.
+You will see how to generate FCM device tokens, how to subscribe/unsubscribe tokens to topic and finally how two send push notification in the easiest way.
+Ready ?

 # Requirements